DeniseAlicia/Code1/Documentation.md

 Visual Studio Code was also fairly simple.
 I simply had to download the correct package for my hardware (linux, x64) and then install them via a single line in the linux terminal.

 But node.js and typescript proved more difficult then that.

+The next task was to familiarize ourselfs with GitHub.
+That included setting up an account and a personal *Code1*-repository, as well as team repositories with links to every members peronal repos.